TheDrCrow/EBR/msk/msk_knee_postop.md

     Too Anterior -> "Roof impingement" of graft on the intercondylar roof.
 Rad: Degeneration ( thick and high signal in graft ) & bulge posteriorly of the ACL.

 2) **SIGNAL & APPEARANCE**
-< 12-18 months post op: Can have intermediate signal (*revascularization*) especially prominent with Hamstring.
-but never fluid signal intensity.
+    i) < 12-18 months post op: Can have intermediate signal (*revascularization*) especially prominent with Hamstring. but never fluid signal intensity.

-> 12-18 months post op: Should be low on T1 & T2.
+    ii) >12-18 months post op: Should be low on T1 & T2.
 If not, consider impingement or disruption.

 ### Non-ACL Graft Assessment in post ACL repair knee on MRI